 At least two people within each workplace (department or equivalent) at the University are to be trained in first aid.
-The Occupational Health Service provides training in CPR and first aid, as well as refresher training which is to be conducted every three years.
+The Occupational Health Service provides training in CPR and first aid, as well as refresher training which is to be conducted every year.

 In the event of a sudden cardiac arrest, time is crucial.
 Once you have called 112, it can take up to 20 minutes before an ambulance is on site.
 Therefore, it is always important to call and immediately begin performing CPR.

 Every workplace within the University is to be part of a heart-safe zone, which means that:

 - there are procedures and preparedness for handling a cardiac arrest and calling 112